kaushalsagar/Jenkins-with-agent-kubernetes/README.md

 **prerequisite
-AWS EFS should be provisioned on EKS Cluster
+AWS EFS should be provisioned on EKS Cluster or You can use block storage but in that case you have to use nodeSelector property in values file(jenkins-stable.yaml)